-After his service at Kripalu, he moved to Manhattan where he was Director of Special Projects for Deepak Chopra’s Infinite Possibilities Media, and then moved on to other media projects for prominent authors in the field of wellness and consciousness, such as Andrew Weil, Thomas Moore and others.
+After his service at Kripalu, he moved to New York City where he was Director of Special Projects for Deepak Chopra’s Infinite Possibilities Media, and then, largely through Upaya/Tommy Boy music, moved on to other media projects for prominent authors in the field of wellness and consciousness—such as Andrew Weil, Thomas Moore, Deepak, and others.

 From 2000-2002 he was the first director of, and launched the initial roster of programs for, the Ross Institute Center for Well-Being in East Hampton, NY— founded by Steve Ross (who famously merged Time Inc. and Warner Bros.) and his wife, Courtney Ross, with whom he worked directly to evolve the Center’s vision and personally

 The Center brought the best in wellness, spirituality, and global culture from the Eastern, Western and indigenous traditions, to the Hamptons community, and is a grand setting for learning and, along with the Ross School, hosted such presenters as Mehmet Oz MD, Thomas Moore, Prof. Amit Goswami, Stephen Spielberg, Spalding Gray, Houston Smith, Ram Dass, Quincy Jones, Billy Joel, Deepak Chopra MD, Andrew Weil, MD, Larry Dossey MD, Peter Mathiessen and many others.